 To turn the volume down, turn the volume/power knob counter-clock-wise.
 Be careful not to turn it too far, as you may inadvertently turn your radio off.

-By using the monitor function, enabled from the MONI key below the PTT, you can more easily adjust your volume by adjusting it to the un-squelched static.
+By using the monitor function, enabled from the Side key [M]; you can more easily adjust your volume by adjusting it to the un-squelched static.

 Making a call